How to Frame and Display a Street Art Print

 The best way to display a street art print is to protect the print from damage while giving the image enough light, space, and context to be seen properly.
 Framing and illuminated display solve the same problem in different ways.

-At a glance: Acid-free hinge systems + UV glazing when sun hits shelves; renters or rotators leverage illuminated trays instead of punching more holes.
+In short: Use acid-free hinge systems and UV glazing when sun hits the shelves.
+Renters or frequent rotators can use illuminated trays instead of adding more holes to the wall.

 Traditional framing basics